 Where Are the Infinity Stones?
 Keeping Up with the MCU’s Six Most Powerful Artifacts

 So where are the stones and what exactly do they do?
-With Avengers: Infinity War less than a year away, we’re running down what we know about the Infinity Stones in the MCU thus far.
-[Spoilers for all Marvel movies through Thor: Ragnarok]
+With Avengers: Infinity War on the horizon, we’re running down what we know about the Infinity Stones in the MCU thus far.
+[Spoilers for all Marvel movies through Black Panther]

 Originally introduced as The Tesseract in Captain America: The First Avenger (although technically it first appears in the post-credits scene of Thor), the Space Stone has the power to all interdimensional space travel.
 While Red Skull used the power of the Tesseract to create super-powered weapons for Hydra, Loki used the Tesseract to open a portal, which allowed the Chitauri to attack New York City in The Avengers.
 At the end of the movie, the Avengers retrieve the Tesseract, give it to Thor, and he puts it in Odin’s treasure room for safekeeping.